-Judit Zsovár is a soprano and musicologist, currently a PhD candidate at the Liszt Academy Budapest and a contributor to the project of the Austrian Academy of Sciences, on the Viennese Kärtnertor Theatre’s repertoire reconstruction between the years of 1728–1748, conducted by Dr Andrea Sommer-Mathis; and assists Dr Reinhard Strohm with the upcoming volume of the Halle Handel Edition's Scipione.
+Judit Zsovár is a soprano and musicologist (PhD), currently a contributor to the project of the Austrian Academy of Sciences, on the Viennese Kärtnertortheater’s repertoire reconstruction between the years of 1728–1748, conducted by Dr Andrea Sommer-Mathis; and assists Dr Reinhard Strohm with the upcoming volume of the Halle Handel Edition's Scipione.

 After extended training in piano, music theory and singing, she graduated with a Master of Music degree in Musicology at the Liszt Academy in 2006.
 As a soprano, Judit studied with Marek Rzepka (Leipzig and Krakow), and has participated in workshops by Katalin Halmai, Júlia Hamari, Krisztina Laki, Malcolm Bilson, Lorenzo Ghirlanda, Luca Pianca and Dmitry Sinkovsky (2008-12).
 She played Mozart and Cimarosa roles with the Erkel Chamber Opera (Budapest, 2010-12), and made her début at the Vienna Konzerthaus with the Mozarteum Orchestra Salzburg under Ivor Bolton.
 Judit performed Spanish music together with guitarist Melinda Tóth (Nádor Hall, 2013), and interprets a wide-ranging Baroque repertoire with harpsichordist Fanni Edőcs.
 Her coach is Stephen Hopkins of the Vienna State Opera.